navyajain7105/Fruit_Ninja_Air_Slice_Using_PyGame_OpenCV_MediaPipe/README.md

    python main.py

 4. **Play!**
-    -Stand in front of your webcam
+    -Stand in front of your webcam\n
-    -Move your hand to slice fruits
+    -Move your hand to slice fruits\n
-    -Avoid slicing bombs!
+    -Avoid slicing bombs!\n